TheRealAnonymous008/quartz/content/details/economics/Macroeconomic Quantities.md

   $$

 * The **potential GDP** is the amount of real GDP an economy can produce by fully employing its existing levels of labor and capital in the context of the existing market.
+* The **standardized employment budget** is the budget deficit or surplus if the economy were at potential GDP.
 # Inflation
 * **Inflation** - the general and ongoing rise in the level of prices in an economy across many industries.
 	* Changes in the prices of goods for which people spend a larger share of their incomes will matter more than changes in the prices of goods for which people spend a smaller share of their incomes. *It is for this reason we use a weighted average of the prices of the items consumers typically buy*.